Gangs of London (video game): Gameplay

 During the course of Gang of Londons story mode, the player is given a wide variety of objectives.
 One objective may require entering a nightclub armed with a jackhammer, while another may involve trying to run the enemy off the road, or them trying to run the player off the road.
 There are also kidnapping missions, stealth missions, and race missions.
 Once the story mode is complete, a cliffhanger ending ensues.
 Outside of missions, the player can free roam the game's environment and complete minigames such as taking photos of London landmarks or running over pedestrians.
 The game also has "bar" style mini-games, accessed from a pub.
-The four pub games are darts, skittles, pool, and an arcade game, which is similar to Snake.
+The four pub games are darts, skittles, pool, and an arcade game similar to Snake.

 Premise

 At his country estate, Morris Kane, a veteran cockney gangster and leader of his own firm, breeds pigeons in preparation for an upcoming competition.
-The next morning, he is horrified to find out that all the pigeons have been slaughtered.
-Kane soon vows to take over the city.
+The next morning, Kane is horrified to find out that all the pigeons have been slaughtered.
+He soon vows to take over the city as an act of revenge.
 In Westminster, Russian crime lord Vladislav Zakharov is planning to purchase a Fabergé egg to add to his collection.
 Returning home, Zakharov finds that his mansion is torched.
-Enraged by the loss of his paintings and silver, he vows to make London suffer.
+Enraged by the loss of his collection, Zakharov vows to make the city suffer.

 Mason Grant, leader of the Jamaican yardie gang EC2 Crew, is out on a date with his girlfriend Chantel.
 She is later assassinated by an unseen sniper while at a cafe with Grant.
-He vows revenge in response to her death.
+He vows to hold those responsible for her death.
 Inside a gambling den, two Water Dragon Triads are intimidated by another who will do whatever it takes to win a game of Mahjong.
 During the game, a bomb goes off; killing the Triads.
 Triad leader San Chu Yang declares war on the other gangs.

-Indian-British gangster Asif Rashid, who leads the Talwar Brothers, learns that his brother has been set up and arrested by armed police.
+Elsewhere, Pakistani gangster Asif Rashid, who leads the Talwar Brothers, learns that his brother has been set up and arrested by armed police.
 Determined to bail his brother out, Rashid assembles his gang to take over London.